Topps Tiffany Baseball Cards And How To Tell The Difference Between Regular Sets

 Shop for Topps Tiffany baseball cards on eBay

-Once Tiffany cards are taken out of their iconic packaging, identifying them becomes a little bit tricky.
-Nothing on the card indicates that it is a collectors’ edition, so collectors have to use other methods to identify if the cards are Tiffany.
+Once Tiffany cards are removed from their iconic packaging, identifying them becomes tricky.
+Nothing on the card indicates that it is a collectors’ edition, so collectors must use other methods to identify if the cards are Tiffany.

 It’s easy enough to tell them apart from base Topps due to the harsh difference between card stocks.
 Base Topps sets from 1984-1991 have a gray color on the back, while Tiffany cards are bright white.

-The issue with identifying them gets more difficult when you account for the Topps Traded releases.
-Topps Traded has an identical cardstock to Topps Tiffany, so you’ll have to rely on other methods to identify them.
+Identifying them becomes more difficult when you account for the Topps Traded releases.
+Topps Traded has identical cardstock to Topps Tiffany, so you’ll have to rely on other methods to identify them.
 The easy solution is to check if the card has a glossy layer on the front.
-Tiffany cards will have a full layer of gloss on the front, while Topps Traded did not.
+Tiffany cards will have a full layer of gloss on the front, while Topps Traded does not.

 There is a third method for identifying these cards, but it only works for a few releases.
 Specifically, this method will only be useful for identifying 1985-1988 Tiffany cards from the Topps Traded release that year.